Asian Pacific American Law Students Association

 The EAEs manage the editing process on an individual article basis.
 Once the article is accepted and the ME assigns the article to one of the EAEs, the EAE contacts his/her AE team, who edit for comprehension, grammar and citations.
 After each AE returns his/her edits, the EAE compiles all of the edits into one document and sends it to the ME.
 The ME then reviews the article to do a final edit and sends the edited article to the EIC, who will contact the author about reviewing and correcting the piece as necessary.
 If there are any questions or problems discovered during the editing process, the EAE will contact the ME, who will consult with the SE and the EIC about addressing those with the author or potentially withdrawing from the publication agreement in certain situations such as plagiarism discoveries.

 The RE is in charge of managing the "In the News" section of the website.
 The RE prepares short news items for publication on the website and works with a webmaster to ensure the website is working properly.
 The idea of the "In the News" section is to encourage students to get involved, and continue to promote JEEL's online journal even when the journal is months away from publishing.

 The WM manages the website and works with the EIC to ensure JEEL maintains optimal online presentation and makes upgrades and design changes as necessary in consultation with the rest of the exec board.
 The WM handles publication of issues and also works with the RE to make the "In the News" section as visually and technologically appealing as possible.

 Associate Editors (AE)

 AEs work in editing teams under the supervision of an EAE to edit a portion of an article for comprehension, grammar and citations.

-If you have any questions, please feel free to contact Leo Reardon, social media and public relations coordinator for RELS, at email@example.com.
+If you have any questions, feel free to shoot us an email at email@example.com.